Alva Selerud

-Emma Alva Elisabeth Selerud (born 3 March 2000) is a Swedish professional footballer who plays as a left winger or a left wing-back for Serie A club AS Roma.
+Emma Alva Elisabeth Selerud (born 3 March 2000) is a Swedish professional footballer who plays as a left winger or a left wing-back for BK Häcken FF.

 Club career

 Selerud started her playing career at Svärtinge SK, before joining IFK Norrköping, where she made her senior debut in 2015, aged 15.

 In December 2016, it was announced that Selerud had agreed to join Damallsvenskan side Linköping, with the deal set to activate at the start of the 2017 season.
 She subsequently made her professional debut on 15 May 2017, coming on as a substitute for Lina Hurtig at the 85th minute of a 4–1 league win against KIF Örebro.
 Having collected eight league appearances throughout the campaign, she helped the club win their second national title in a row.

 Having found limited playing time with Linköping's first team, Selerud was sent back on loan to IFK Norrköping for the first part of the 2019 season, scoring seven goals in ten games for the club in the Division 1 Mellersta Götaland.
 At the end of the same campaign, she was re-signed by Linköping for the 2020 season, with an option for another year.

 On 3 October 2020, Selerud scored her first professional goal in a 2–2 league draw against Rosengård.
 In December 2020, she extended her contract with the club again, signing a new three-year deal.

 In the 2022 campaign, Selerud registered two goals and seven assists, as Linköping finished third in the league, thus qualifying for the first round of the 2023–24 UEFA Women's Champions League.
 On 2 January 2023, she officially announced her departure from the club after six years.

 On 11 January 2023, Selerud joined Serie A side Roma on a permanent deal, signing a contract until June 2025.
 She then made her debut for the Italian club on 25 January, coming on as a substitute for Elena Linari at the 69th minute of a 8–1 Coppa Italia win over Pomigliano.